sayandip18/chatbot-sdk/README.md

 4. The async consistency issue: The primary chat flow and the observability flow have no transaction synchronization.
 This introduces a few classic distributed systems problems.
 What happens if the user gets their response and it updates the primary DB, but code crashes right before firing the payload?
 The user has a flawless experience, but analytics engine has absolutely zero record of the interaction.
 Fix: using Outbox pattern.

+5. Inference logs are stored in Postgres for simplicity.
+At production scale (>1M requests/day), this table would be migrated to ClickHouse or TimescaleDB due to write throughput requirements and the analytical query patterns (percentile aggregations over time windows) that columnar storage handles more efficiently.

-5. Some know FE bugs: mostly caching issues.
+6. Some know FE bugs: mostly caching issues.
 I am aware of them and not fixed them just to ensure quickness of submission.

+7. There are certain instances of me ignoring the N+1 query problem just to prioritize speed of development.